College Ride, Church Road and Vicarage Road

 Vernon wrote in wondering when the hedge was first planted and asking if anyone can furnish any more information about it.
 Feb10 The holly hedge was here.

-Douglas Marshall writes of the cottages at the top of Collage Ride, by the back entrance to Penny Hill Park.
+Douglas Marshall wrote of the cottages at the top of Collage Ride, by the back entrance to Penny Hill Park.
 "One of them, called Rose Cottage, I believe was owned by my great grand father, Daniel Wooders.
 He was married twice and had 12 children, one of whom was my grand mother.
 She married and lived in Bagshot and Lightwater almost all her life.
-They had ran businesses in Bagshot, one being the former Lupin Cafe on the A30."
-699viii06
+They had run businesses in Bagshot, one being the former Lupin Cafe on the A30."
+699viii06 Unfortunately I no longer have contact details for Douglas.

 Three separate, but similar enquiries have come in about properties on College Ride.